 My husband called to schedule a meet and greet.
-We went to care provider’s home just a few days later.
+We went to the potential care provider’s home just a few days later.

 We wound up spending about an hour at her house, getting to know each other to determine whether or not it was a fit.
-We learned that she would be looking after another baby our son’s age, who was about 3 weeks older than him.
+She told us she would be looking after another baby our son’s age, who was about 3 weeks older than him.
 Along with the youngest son of my husband’s co-worker who referred us to her.

 After our meeting, she gave me the names and telephone numbers of the two other families who had children in her care.
 I called them both and spoke to each mom for at least 30 minutes, in order to get as much information as I could to help us make a decision.

 After meeting her and gathering info from the other families, we decided to go with the in-home care vs. the daycare center at the hospital.
 It was more affordable for our family.
 Plus, we felt our son would get more individual attention in those early months and years then he would in a center with multiple children per provider.